clairelin23/0617/README.md

    - Output: Counts of evidence in each category.

 5. Qualification Evaluation
-   - Function: evaluate_high_evidence
+   - Function: calculate_rating
-   - Description: Evaluates count of categories with evidence and generate a rating
+   - Description: Use a arithmetic sum of categories with evidence and generate a rating
    - Input: Counts of evidence in each category
    - Output: Overall qualification rating (high, medium, or low).